JustusAdam/dynamic_content_documentation/source/theming-module.rst

 Decorator
 """""""""

 As you may have guessed already, theming a view, like just about anything else, requires a decorator.
-The decorator is called `dyc.modules.theming.theme`.
+The decorator is called ``dycm.theming.theme``.

 Full decorator signature:

 .. code:: python

-    def theme(default_theme=dyc.includes.settings.DEFAULT_THEME):
+    def theme(default_theme=dycc.includes.settings.DEFAULT_THEME):
         # ...
         pass # return wrapper function